shanewilson/react-webpack-example/README.md

 - [Webpack](http://webpack.github.io/) - Module Bundler
 - [Jest](http://facebook.github.io/jest/) - Painless Javascript Unit Testing
 - [Nightwatch](http://nightwatchjs.org/) - is an easy to use Node.js based End-to-End (E2E) testing solution for browser based apps and websites.
-- [Stylus](http://learnboost.github.io/stylus/) - Expressive, dynamic, robust CSS
-- [Jeet](http://jeet.gs/) - A grid system for humans
+- [PostCSS] - is a tool for transforming CSS with JS plugins
-- [Axis](https://github.com/jenius/axis) - Axis is a terse, feature-rich css library built on top of stylus
 - [Babel](https://babeljs.io/) - Babel will turn your ES6+ code into ES5 friendly code, so you can start using it right now without waiting for browser support

 Development